-Pulmonary hypertension is a severe, rare lung disease characterized by high blood pressure in the pulmonary arteries, which deliver blood from the heart to the lungs.
+Pulmonary hypertension (PH) is a rare lung disease characterized by high blood pressure in the pulmonary arteries, which deliver blood from the heart to the lungs.
 The high pressure causes the heart to work harder to pump blood.
-This, in turn, causes strain that can lead to the heart becoming larger and weaker, and eventually result in right heart failure.
+This strain can lead to the heart becoming larger and weaker, and eventually result in right heart failure.

-Group 1 includes pulmonary hypertension is associated with the narrowing of the small blood vessels in the lungs.
-It also is called pulmonary arterial hypertension (PAH) and includes cases where the underlying cause of the narrowing is not known (idiopathic pulmonary hypertension).
+Group 1 includes PH associated with the narrowing of the small blood vessels in the lungs.
+This is called PAH, and includes cases in which the underlying cause of the narrowing is not known (idiopathic PAH).

 There are multiple other subgroups in group 1, including:

 - PAH caused by certain drugs or toxins

 - PAH associated with other conditions, such as connective tissue diseases like scleroderma or lupus, congenital heart problems, chronic liver disease, and certain infections including HIV and schistosomiasis, a parasitic disease.

 Group 1 also may be caused by rare blood conditions, like pulmonary veno-occlusive disease or pulmonary capillary hemangiomatosis.
 A type of PH present in infants is called persistent PH of the newborn.

 Group 2: PH due to left-sided heart disease

 Group 2 refers to PH due to left heart disease, also known as pulmonary venous hypertension.
 Long-term problems with the left side of the heart can lead to changes in the pulmonary arteries and cause PH.
 This may include:

 - Left ventricular systolic dysfunction, in which the heart cannot pump blood effectively